-The Pedagogy Discussion Group is sponsored by the NYLS Initiative for Excellence in Law Teaching, whose Co-Directors are Professors Kris Franklin and Doni Gewirtzman.
+The Pedagogy Discussion Group is sponsored by the NYLS Initiative for Excellence in Law Teaching, whose Co-Directors are Professors Kris Franklin, Doni Gewirtzman, and Kim Hawkins.
 This workshop began meeting in the spring semester of 2013.
 Its purpose is, as its name suggests, to provide a forum for faculty to focus on the many important questions entailed in teaching with excellence.

 Monday, October 12: A Modified Kingsfield Approach: A Defense of the Traditional Law School Classroom (Professor Ingrid Hillinger, Boston College Law School)